What Do I Write in a Retirement Farewell Card?

 Let’s be real, not all workplaces are rosy.

 Is your retiring colleague frankly blessed to be escaping the madness?
 Making a joke of their escape can be a fun angle to take in a retirement farewell card.
-And even if your workplace isn’t awful and it’s a fun and thriving place to be, humour is a great way to differentiate from all the Good luck for your next step! messages that make up the majority of leaving cards.
+And even if your workplace isn’t awful and it’s a fun and thriving place to be, humour is a great way to differentiate from all the ‘good luck for your next step!’ messages that make up the majority of leaving cards.… and don’t pretend you’ve not written this before.
+Cookie cutter good luck messages are surely the most common way of saying I have no idea what to write but I’ve been told I must write something.

 Here are some examples of escape-based leaving messages: